 The recommended level for most attics is to insulate to R-38 or about 10 to 14 inches, depending on insulation type.

 - If you are feeling a draft, it’s coming from somewhere, usually because of cracks and uneven air pressure.
 Noticing chilly drafts throughout the house can be a strong sign that your attic is in need of fresh installation.

 - People often think of the attic as being an area that’s stuffy and hot, but attic space is actually quite prone to moisture-related issues.
 Over time, attic insulation can become worn, leaving cracks or holes that can make for easy access points for moisture to enter in.
 A damp attic can welcome the growth of mold and mildew.
 If you see any signs of water leakage in your ceiling or wall, this could signify exposure in your attic’s insulation.

 - Attic insulation can create a comfortable spot for rats and other pests.
 If your attic is in need of a cleanout, it can be vulnerable to rodents, insects, and even birds.
 Old attic insulation in need of replacement makes a perfect material for such creatures to create nests and dwell in.

 - The problem that is perhaps the easiest to notice is high energy bills.
 If your utility bills seem high, it could be a hint that your HVAC system is working harder to compensate for energy loss somewhere in the house.
 Small leaks tend to cause small increases in your bills, while larger leaks could quickly start costing you hundreds of dollars.

-  - If you notice odd temperature changes throughout your house, chances are that the insulation is not sufficient and should be replaced.
-A simple way to test is to open all the interior doors and vents to allow the temperature to even out.
+- If you notice odd temperature changes throughout your house, chances are that the insulation is not adequate and should be replaced.
+A easy way to test is to open all the interior doors and vents to allow the temperature to even out.
 Walk through the house, checking for areas of significantly warmer or colder temperatures.

 How Often Should You Have Your Insulation Inspected?